Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

-Although simplified with respect to the full master equation, the solution of the Open-DMFT equations and in particular of the quantum impurity problem sketched in Figure 1 still poses tremendous challenges due to the simultaneous presence of local interactions, Markovian drive and dissipation and non-Markovian bath.
-A major result of this paper is the introduction of a new non-perturbative method to solve this impurity problem, based on a self-consistent expansion in the non-Markovian bath and on a resummation of non-crossing diagrams, recently developed in Ref.~\cite{Scarlatella2019}.
-As we will discuss further on in the paper, the self-consistent nature of the non-crossing approximation (NCA) we use, as opposed to bare perturbative expansions to which we will compare our results, is crucial to fully capture the non-trivial correlations associated to the Open-DMFT bath.
+Although simplified with respect to the full master equation, the solution of DMFT equations and in particular of the quantum impurity problem sketched in Figure 1 still poses tremendous challenges.
+In particular the presence a Markovian environment containing arbitrary, possibly non-linear, jump operators, in addition to local interactions and the non-Markovian DMFT bath makes this problem hard to be solved efficiently with state of the art approaches for non-equilibrium DMFT.
+A major result of the present work is the development and benchmark of an impurity solver for Markovian bosonic DMFT based on the super-operator hybridization expansion formulated in Ref.~\onlinecite{Scarlatella2019} and applied there to a simple non-interacting fermionic resonant level model.
+As we will discuss more in detail in Sec.~\ref{sec:NCA} this approach fully captures the underlying Markovian dynamics of the impurity problem in Fig 1 and accounts for the non-Markovian bath $\Delta$ through the resummation of an infinite class of diagrams in the impurity-bath coupling known as non-crossing approximation (NCA).

-We give a more complete picture of the Open-DMFT formalism, including a discussion of the basic equations and of impurity solvers in Sec.~\ref{sec:markovLattice} and Sec.~\ref{sec:impuritysolver}.
+As we will discuss further on in the paper, the self-consistent nature of the non-crossing approximation (NCA) we use, as opposed to bare perturbative expansions to which we will compare our results, is crucial to fully capture the non-trivial correlations associated to the DMFT bath.
+We give a more complete picture of the DMFT formalism, including a discussion of the basic equations and of impurity solvers in Sec.~\ref{sec:markovLattice} and Sec.~\ref{sec:impuritysolver}.